Carolyn McKelvey Moore School of Nursing

 - Projected increasing shortage of nurses

 But it is not just the job market or salaries that make nursing a good career choice.
-As a nurse, you have the opportunity to save and improve lives; to teach people how to achieve better health and to advocate for others to assure that they receive the best healthcare.
+As a nurse you have the opportunity to make a difference, save and improve lives, recommend healthcare policy, teach people how to achieve better health and to advocate for others to assure that they receive the best healthcare possible.

 Special Application Procedures

-There is a formal application process separate from the UA Fort Smith application.
+There is a formal application process separate from the UAFS application.
 Please see the College of Health Sciences website for a detailed listing of admission requirements for the different nursing programs.

 - Maymester-study abroad

 Undergraduate Research Opportunities

 - Student Nurses Association (SNA)

 - UAFS Nursing Honor Society